paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 <a name="secret"></a><sup>3</sup> The private signing key files give access to monies in the wallet address.

 <a name="addwallets"></a><sup>4</sup> Wallet addresses may carry zero or non-zero balances.
-Only the employee—NOT the employer—may send or stake (t)ADA from wallet addresses belonging to a closed set.
+Only the respective employee—NOT the employer—may send or stake (t)ADA from wallet addresses belonging to a closed set.

 <a name="removewallets"></a><sup>5</sup> Only the employer—NOT the employee—may send or stake (t)ADA from wallet addresses removed from closed sets. <!-- <a name="private"></a><sup>4</sup> The relationships between closed sets may be private. -->